taskurotta/taskurotta.org/_includes/md/getting-started.md

         }
     }
 ```
-Implementation of ProfileUtil it could be anything.
+Implementation of ProfileUtil could be anything.
 It could be works with LDAP, RDBMS, etc. In this example you should see this worker only delegate invocation itself to real module ProfileUtil.

 ## <div id="gs-create-worker-client">Declaration of Interaction Method</div>

-Для решения поставленной перед нами задачи, Координатор должен передать ссылку на еще не полученный профиль
-(объект Promise) в точку определения дальнейших действий. Там он выберет транспорт или не будет ничего отсылать,
-если отправка сообщений для данного пользователя уже заблокирована.

-Однако интерфейс исполнителя, как и сам исполнитель, получают и отдают результат синхронно, а потому не имеют в декларации
-результатов выполнения в виде объекта Promise, а возвращают чистый объект данных. Это и правильно. Исполнитель не должен знать как его используют. Например, наш Исполнитель по получению профиля можно использовать если уже известен
-идентификатор пользователя, или если он не известен и нужно передать ссылку на другую задачу, которая этот идентификатор
-откуда-то получит. Таким образом мы приходим к интерфейсу взаимодействия с Исполнителем. Этот интерфейс определяет сам
-Координатор для своих нужд. Т.е. он определяется в пакете (проекте) Координатора. Добавим интерфейс взаимодействия
-с Исполнителем для работы с профилем:
+To solve this problem Decider should pass link on profile which not yet received(Promise object) to decision point for future analyze.
+Than it will choose transport or decline notification, if notification already blocked for this user.

+However interface of worker, as is a worker received and returned result in synchronous way, and therefore does not have declaration with Promise object.
+This is right way.
+Worker shouldn't know about how Decider works with it.
+For example, our worker which works with user profile can be used if we already know user ID, otherwise we should take
+care about how to pass link of task with user ID.
+To realize this we should create contract interface between worker and decider.
+This contract interface would be defined in decider package for own
+interaction with worker.

 ```java
     @WorkerClient(worker = UserProfileService.class)